alttester/AltTester-Unity-SDK/Docs/source/pages/contributing.md

 ## Contributing changes

-When you create a merge request take in consideration the following:
+When you create a pull request take in consideration the following:

 * Respect the project structure
 * If it is a new feature like a new command try to make it for all three languages (Java, C# and Python) and also add tests